 Refine the hiring process

 Hiring for educational positions is not the same as hiring for other jobs.
-The approach and resources you use should be different.
+So the approach and resources you use should be different.
 To effectively find talent, you need to understand these distinctions.

 Write better job descriptions